Designing and Developing Video Projects

 Click here for five video projects that you can try today.

-1. Create a short video using Animoto.
-This video could be used to introduce a new topic, review a topic, or introduce yourself to the class.
+1. Create a short video using Animoto, YouTube slideshow, or 30hands iPad app.
+This video could be used to introduce a new topic, create a book trailer, or introduce yourself to the class.

 4. Create a “choose your own adventure” series of video using the YouTube annotations and spotlight tools.
 Click here to learn how